 Be warned that fees such as the service charge are ongoing, regardless of whether the property is occupied.
-So if you had to move into alternative accommodation or were in hospital for a long period, for example, charges would still apply.
+So if you had to move into alternative accommodation or were in hospital for a long period, the charges would continue to apply.

-We have also heard of situations where the services provided may change – for example, a service manager was previously on site 24/7, but this later changes to daytime only – but the service charge isn’t altered accordingly.
-You should ask for any changes to the charge or the service to be sent to you in writing.
+We have heard of situations where the services provided may change – for example, a service manager was previously on site 24/7, but this later changes to daytime only – but the service charge isn’t altered accordingly.
+You should ask for any changes to the services or charges to be sent to you in writing.

 Be warned that fees such as the service charge are ongoing, regardless of whether the property is occupied.